-The flag is 10 cm long and so using the fact the speed is distance divided by time the velocity of the glider can be measured.
+The flag is 10 cm long, so using the fact the speed is distance divided by time the velocity of the glider can be measured.

 Send the glider through the photogate several times including return trips after it has bounced off the far wall and measure the velocities in order to familiarize oneself with the equipment.
+Remember that velocity has a direction.
+Let the initial velocity direction be positive and the opposite direction represent negative values of velocity.

 2. Two gliders of equal mass